codythegreat/dss/README.md

 ### Installation

-cd into the directory and run the following command:
+cd into the cloned directory and run the following:

-`gcc -I ./include src/main.c -o dss -lncurses`

-or simply run the Makefile:
+To install globally:

 `sudo make install`

+To compile into an executable inside the directory:

+`make`

 ### Usage